 Address: Strahovské nádvoří 1/132, 118 00 Praha 1-Strahov, Czechia

-The Premonstratensian monastic library in Strahov is one of the most significant and well-preserved medieval libraries in the world.
+The Premonstratensian monastic library in Strahov is one of the world’s most significant and well-preserved medieval libraries.
 Its collection contains over 200,000 volumes.

 The monastery’s main attractions are the Theological Hall and the Philosophers’ Hall at Strahov Monastery.
 The Baroque Theological Hall is a remarkable venue, still used for concerts, chamber music, and recitals.

 Siard Noseck and Anton Maulbertsch’s ceiling murals at the Strahov Monastery are breathtaking.
 After examining the abbey’s beauty, food is served at the monastery’s brewery.
-The central Classicist Vaults of the Philosophical Hall can be found here, which are two stories tall and erected in 1794.
+The central Classicist vaults of the Philosophical Hall can be found here.
+They are two stories tall and were erected in 1794.